pgillet/spark-article/03-spark-in-docker.md

+To run Spark applications on Kubernetes ... ehh ...
+You need a Docker image that embeds a Spark distribution.
-This guide explains how to build an "official" Spark Docker image and how to run a basic Spark application with it.
+This section explains how to build an "official" Spark Docker image and how to run a basic Spark application with it.

 # Spark Docker image